MaximeRobeyns/agnfinder/docs/source/inference.rst

    :param int logging_frequency: How often (in iterations) to output logs during training.
    :param str dataset_loc: Path to a ``hdf5`` file or directory of ``hdf5`` files.
    :param bool retrain_model: Whether to re-train an identically configured model.
+   :param bool use_existing_checkpoints: Whether to pick-up training from any existing model checkpoints or start from scratch.
    :param bool overwrite_results: Whether to overwrite results from identical model.
+   :param str ident: An optional string to identify a specific training run when saved to disk.
+   :param str catalogue_loc: Catalogue of (real) observations (for **prediction**)
+   :param FilterSet filters: Used for loading catalogue of real observations (for **prediction**)

    :Example: